OpenSourceEBike/TSDZ2_motor_controller_v2/README.md

 This repository has technical documentation about TSDZ2 motor controller V2 as also very initial, unfinished and not tested, OpenSource firmware for it.

+To build the current firmware, call "make" on the command line (tested on Linux).
+This [Makefile](https://github.com/OpenSourceEBike/TSDZ2_motor_controller_v2/blob/master/Makefile) is where is defined which sources files are used to build the firmware.

 You can buy the [TSDZ2 motor controller V2 on Enerprof](https://enerprof.de/).

 Forum messages: